Access All Areas disability film festival

-Film Festivals are now embracing disability, especially starting to include features such as: captioning, audio description, quiet sessions for sensory needs, as well as special disability programs.
+Film Festivals are now embracing people with disability, especially starting to include features such as captioning, audio description, quiet sessions, as well as accessible programs.

-The Attitude Foundation talked to her about the revitalised festival…
+The Attitude Foundation spoke with Jacqueline about the revitalised festival…

 Why did you decide to get involved in running this film festival?